-Many pregnant people considering adoption are experiencing various life crises such as houselessness, unemployment, financial instability, lack of social and emotional supports, etc. We also see expectant parents experience mental health conditions such as anxiety, depression, bipolar disorder and, schizophrenia.
+Many pregnant people considering adoption are experiencing various life crises such as houselessness, unemployment, financial instability, lack of social and emotional supports, etc., and the pregnancy the result of rape/sexual assault.
+We also see expectant parents experience mental health conditions such as anxiety, depression, bipolar disorder and, schizophrenia.